Guidance

 Details from market rental agreements is usually stronger evidence than that from housing associations, previous fair rent decisions or local housing allowance rates.

-If you want to postpone the payment date, you must provide full details of your financial circumstances in the application form.
-Explain why paying the rent from the date on the notice will cause you financial hardship.
+If you want to postpone the payment date, you must provide full details of your financial circumstances in the application.
+You must also explain why paying any new rent from the proposed date will cause you hardship.

 Housing association tenancies

-If your landlord is a housing association, they usually set rents based on their own policies rather than market conditions.
+If your landlord is a housing association, they may set rents based on their own policies rather than market conditions.
 This might mean the proposed rent is lower than the market rate.

-The tribunal will decide the market rent regardless of what the housing association’s rate is.
-So, you must review your tenancy agreement and the notice of increase carefully before applying.
+The tribunal will decide the open market rent regardless of what the housing association is proposing to charge.
+You should review your tenancy agreement and the notice carefully before applying.
+You may also want to talk to the housing association.

 Get help with your application